Land subject to natural hazards

 - Inundation (including flooding, overland flow, storm surge, tidal effects and ponding)

 New building work or alterations should be designed with any natural hazard in mind.
-The Building Act 2004 requires Council to look closely at building consents for new buildings or major alterations on land subject to a natural hazard and refuse to grant the building consent if the situation is made worse, or grant the building consent subject to Section 72 of the Building Act 2004 if the building work is subject to a natural hazard.
+The Building Act 2004 requires Council to consider building consents for new buildings or major alterations on land that is subject to a natural hazard and refuse to grant the building consent if the situation is made worse, or grant the building consent subject to Section 72 of the Building Act 2004 if the building work is subject to a natural hazard.

 Section 71 of the Building Act 2004 deals with building on land subject to natural hazards.

 What is Section 72 of the Building Act?

 Section 72 of the Building Act 2004 deals with granting a building consent on land subject to natural hazards.

 How do I know if my property is subject to a natural hazard and my building consent could be subject to Section 72?